+What does BLS stand for?
+It’s essentially the immediate care given by first responders, and healthcare providers in an emergency situation to someone experiencing cardiac arrest.
 Emergencies can happen anytime and anywhere.
 Even those who work in the medical field are not immune to experiencing accidents and injuries.
-That’s why it’s crucial to learn how the basic life support steps for healthcare providers.
+That’s why it’s crucial to learn how the basic life support skills sessions for healthcare providers.
 Below, we share the basic life support sequence for victims in an emergency.

 Before you even give BLS to a victim, ensure you are in a safe environment for both you and the victim.

 Step #2: Check Responsiveness

 If there is no response from the victim, do the following:

 - Call for help nearby.